 As it happened, events took over.
 In May of 1971, the West German central bank, the Bundesbank, stopped purchasing dollars.
-This effectively ended its enforcement of the fixed exchange rate between the Mark and the dollar.
-By June, the Mark had appreciated 4%, and it continued appreciating in the months afterwards (the dollar would go on to lose more than 50% of its value against the Mark by 1980).
-Following Germany, the Netherlands also decided to allow their currency to float, while Switzerland and Austria devalued their currencies to new fixed rates against the dollar.
+This effectively ended its enforcement of the fixed exchange rate between the mark and the dollar.
+By June, the mark had appreciated 4%, and it continued appreciating in the months afterwards (the dollar would go on to lose more than 50% of its value against the mark by 1980).
+Following Germany, the Netherlands also decided to allow its currency to float, while Switzerland and Austria devalued their currencies to new fixed rates against the dollar.
 All these actions were taken in order to stem the flow of U.S. dollars, and it was clear to Volker and a growing number in the Nixon Administration that the world had already lost confidence in the dollar's value.

 Between June and early August, thinking within the Administration evolved rapidly.
-Initial discussions in June regarding how much exchanges rates with the dollar should be revalued quickly changed to how soon the U.S. should end gold convertibility and permit the dollar float.
-Paul Volker's boss, Secretary of the Treasury John Connelly, continued to argue for a system of increased exchange rate flexibility through June, but one that was still firmly tied to the U.S. dollar, and to gold, so that confidence in the dollar and the international monetary system would remain sound.
+Initial discussions in June regarding by how much exchange rates with the dollar should be revalued quickly changed to how soon the U.S. should end gold convertibility and permit the dollar float.
+Paul Volker's boss, Secretary of the Treasury John Connelly, continued to argue through the month of June for a system of increased exchange rate flexibility, but one that was still firmly tied to the U.S. dollar and to gold, so that confidence in the dollar and the international monetary system would remain sound.
 Without such firm ties, he argued, "forces of economic nationalism and isolation in one country after the other - including the United States - could become unmanageable."
-Even as late as 1971, fears of the 1930s were still hovering over policy.
+Even as late as 1971, several years into the Great Inflation, fears of the 1930s were still hovering over policy.